-Once you have someone you trust, what is it, exactly, you give them?
+Once you have someone you trust, what, exactly, do you give them?

 The ideal solution is to give them access to exactly one thing — one account or one encrypted file — in which you either automatically or periodically keep your information up-to-date.

-You keep information in your Lastpass vault up-to-date simply by using it.
-You can even add secure notes to Lastpass for items that aren’t covered by its online log-in-focused database.
+You keep information in your LastPass vault up-to-date simply by using it.
+You can even add secure notes to LastPass for items that aren’t covered by its online database.

 Another approach: explicit encryption

 I now rely on LastPass, as above, but in the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.

 Anything important was stored inside the encrypted container.
 Once again, simply mounting and using it — which was a side effect of simply using the computer — naturally kept the contents up to date.

 All I needed to share with my trusted friend was the location of the container and the passphrase to open it up.
 Once inside, everything was there, including files containing additional instructions.
 And once again, should trust be lost, simply change the passphrase.

 There are a variety of encryption tools that work well in this scenario, including TrueCrypt, VeraCrypt, AxCrypt, BoxCryptor, and others.

 Simply giving someone complete access to your password manager or your entire collection of personal files can feel scary — and rightfully so.
 It’s not something to do lightly.